bkrpub/EngineRoom/README.markdown

   * **The requirements for a logging toolkit are a function of the project and the people**

-    * Large projects may require more metadata (i.e.) keywords in messages, small projects may want to avoid the overhead.
+    * Large projects may require more metadata (i.e. keywords) to classify messages, small projects may want to avoid the overhead.

     * Developers tend to have strong preferences about logging macros and output.